gateio/gateapi-php/docs/Api/DeliveryApi.md

 > \GateApi\Model\Position[] listDeliveryPositions($settle)

-List all positions of a user
+List all positions of a user.

 ### Example